arash-hacker/Blog/solve-problems-101.md

 ...solution #1 pros,cons (trade-off and test).
 ...solution #2 pros,cons (trade-off and test).

-Some Context
+Some Context.
-Clean architect, robust, maintainable, testibility, resistance, availiblity, reliability, resilience,, clean code, cupid, solid, grasp, code smells, anti-patters, code smells, security, speed, time , budget
+Clean architect, robust, maintainable, testibility, resistance, availiblity,
+reliability, resilience,, clean code, cupid, solid, grasp, code smells,
+anti-patters, code smells, security, speed, time , budget.

 ## After finding best solution

 Going extra steps.
-Expand your solution(s) for long running if suitable. use creative path below
+Expand your solution(s) for long running if suitable.
+use creative path below.
 ### make Creative
 each solution has many connections with other component.
 You can think it as a graph.
 You can change direction of graph, create new edge, empty or remove the edge.
-(LEFT RIGHT NEW EMPTY) change color of node to another(idiom), It means just change state.
-(RED GREEN BLUE) make component big, small, large.
-Change the size (SMALL MEDIUM LARGE)
+(LEFT RIGHT NEW EMPTY).
+change color of node to another(idiom), It means just change state.
+(RED GREEN BLUE).
+make component big, small, large.
+Change the size (SMALL MEDIUM LARGE).
+LERN SMAL RGB